virtimus/tinyHomeServer/features/jupyter.md

 Wait till Jupyter notebook is avalilable at http://ths:8888

-The authorisation token shloud be accessinle using tjupyter-pass command:
+The authorisation token should be accessible using tjupyter-pass command:
 ```
 tjupyter-pass
 ```